fluxionary/minetest-ethereal/README.md

  - Fixes and tweaks
  - Added default Abm overrides
  - Added 4 new plants from baked clay mod to mapgen
+ - Added swamp biome to outskirts of bamboo areas

 ### 1.20